 US Treasury yields return to 1% for first time since March tumult

-[NEW YORK] Benchmark US Treasury yields touched 1 per cent for the first time since the pandemic-driven turmoil in March on the increased likelihood of Democrats winning control of the US Senate.
+BENCHMARK US Treasury yields touched one per cent for the first time since the pandemic-driven turmoil in March 2020 on the increased likelihood of Democrats winning control of the US Senate.

-The 10-year yield, a key global benchmark interest rate, climbed more than six basis points on expectation that Democrats could win two runoff Senate elections in Georgia, paving the way for more spending to revive the US economy.
+The 10-year yield, a key global benchmark interest rate, climbed more than six basis points on Wednesday on expectation that Democrats could win two runoff senate elections in Georgia, paving the way for more spending to revive the US economy.

 Rising expectations for a so-called "Blue Sweep" have already seen the yield curve edge steeper and shifted market-based inflation measures higher.